 Teaching your teenagers the importance of managing their time is essential to helping them get their school work done as efficiently as possible.

 It also helps prepare them for their transition into the workplace or military after they graduate.

 One way to help them with this is by working with them to create a time-management chart for their fall studies.
 A planning book or calendar can also be used for this purpose.

 Discuss Independent Work Efforts

 One of the main differences between homeschooling teens and homeschooling younger kids is that teens begin to work more independently.

 This can be quite an adjustment for students who are used to mom or dad staying by their side through all of their assignments each day.

 Parents who have children who will be transitioning into the last years of their homeschooling education this fall should have a discussion with them about how and why their new lessons will be done differently.

-As you prepare to homeschool this August, consider connecting with other homeschool families or reach out to your local homeschool association.
+As you prepare to homeschool this semester, consider connecting with other homeschool families or reach out to your local homeschool association.
 You can also take advantage of our live Sofa Summit — a free online homeschool event just for parents who are homeschooling high school!

 Get Becky’s Weekly Newsletter on Homeschooling High School